dronir/SpotifyControl/README.md

 I am assuming that if you need to control Spotify through the terminal you know enough about terminal usage.

-The simplest way to install the script is just to just download the script file from the GitHub page, or clone the repository, `cd` into `SpotifyControl` directory, and run the command to make a symbolic link into `/usr/local/bin/`:
+The simplest way to install the script is to `clone` the repository, `cd` into the `SpotifyControl` directory, and run this command below to make a symbolic link into `/usr/local/bin/`:

 ```bash
 ln -s $(pwd)/SpotifyControl /usr/local/bin/spotify